Tony Adams

-Tony Alexander Adams (born 10 October 1966) is an English former football manager and player.
-Adams played for Arsenal and England, captaining both teams.
+Toni Alexander Adams (born 10 October 1966) is an English former football player and manager.
+Adams played for Arsenal and England, captaining both.
 Known as "Mr. Arsenal", he spent his entire playing career of 19 years as a centre-back there, making 672 total appearances and winning four English league titles.
-He is considered one of Arsenal's greatest ever players, and is also included in the Football League 100 Legends.
+He is considered one of Arsenal's greatest-ever players and is also included in the Football League 100 Legends.

-With Arsenal, he won four top flight division titles, uniquely captaining a title-winning team in three different decades, three FA Cups, two Football League Cups, a UEFA Cup Winners' Cup and two FA Community Shields.
+With Arsenal, uniquely he captained a title-winning team in three different decades, won three FA Cups, two Football League Cups, a UEFA Cup Winners' Cup and two FA Community Shields.
 Adams is one of six people honoured with a statue outside the Emirates Stadium, Arsenal's home ground.
-He won 66 caps for England between 1987 and 2000, and played at four major tournaments.
+He won 66 caps for England between 1987 and 2000 and played at four major tournaments.

 When his playing career finished, Adams went into football management, spending periods in charge of Wycombe Wanderers, Portsmouth, Azerbaijani side Gabala and Spanish side Granada.

-From early in his career Adams was an alcoholic off the field, and after crashing his car was sentenced to four months in prison for driving while four times over the limit for blood alcohol.
-From 1996 he recovered completely, and became involved in helping sportspeople with drink, drug or gambling addictions, founding the Sporting Chance Clinic.
+From early in his career Adams was an alcoholic.
+He was sentenced to four months in prison for driving while four times over the limit for blood alcohol, after crashing his car.
+From 1996 he recovered completely and became involved in helping sportspeople with drink, drug or gambling addictions by founding the Sporting Chance Clinic.

 Early life

-Born in Romford, Adams grew up in Dagenham and was a pupil at Hunters Hall Primary School from 1971 to 1978 and then Eastbrook Comprehensive School from 1978 to 1983.
+Born in Romford, Greater London, Adams grew up in Dagenham and was a pupil at Hunters Hall Primary School from 1971 to 1978 and then Eastbrook Comprehensive School from 1978 to 1983.
 His cousin is fellow professional footballer Steve MacKenzie.